zfxlabs/zfx-subzero/ZIP-001-Integration_to_Tezos.md

 A `Tezos` client program should monitor `Tezos` heads, filter for operations which pertain to the committee smart contract and forward these to the subzero `primary` protocol service.
 Changes in baking state which occur to accounts registered within a committee should be relayed to `subzero`.
 This allows for removing bakers which stop baking on `Tezos`.

 The client program:
-* Listens for `Register` and `Transfer` operations committed to the `Tezos` blockchain and sends respective `Register` and `Transfer` `subzero` operations which are encoded as `Rust` decodable data to a consensus mempool worker.
+* Listens for `Register` and `Burn` operations committed to the `Tezos` blockchain and sends respective `Register` and `Unlock` (containing a proof of burn) `subzero` operations which are encoded as `Rust` decodable data to a consensus mempool worker.
-* Implements functions which serialize `Register` and `Transfer` subzero operations into `subzero` operations and are callable from `OCaml`.
+* Implements functions which serialize `Register` and `Unlock` subzero operations into `subzero` operations and are callable from `OCaml`.
 * The `co-ordinator` should ensure that operations sent to it are final before committing them to the `primary` protocol.

 #### Subzero `primary` protocol service

-A primary protocol with support for `Register` and `Transfer` operations should be applied to the `subzero` network state.
+A primary protocol with support for `Register` and `Unlock` operations should be applied to the `subzero` network state.
 Note that this work is partially complete, missing changes relating to the integration with the `Tezos` committee co-ordinator.

 Initially at bootstrap:
 * Reads all existing known committee operations committed to the `Tezos` blockchain and synchronises the data according to the `subzero` `primary` protocol store.